Meeting PSPF Compliance for secure collaboration of classified information

-As Australian Government agencies seek ways of collaborating securely on PROTECTED information, it is critical that they are able to set and enforce the terms and conditions under which they share classified information.
-Under the Protective Security Policy Framework, agencies need to demonstrate that only authorised users can only access data that matches their identity, security clearance, nationality and need-to-know obligations.
+As Australian Government agencies seek ways of collaborating securely on sensitive and classified information, it is critical that they are able to set and enforce the terms and conditions under which they share classified information.
+Under the Protective Security Policy Framework (PSPF), agencies need to demonstrate that only authorised users access data that matches their identity, security clearance, nationality and need-to-know obligations.

-Being able to set sharing conditions on the data itself, or to tag the data for specific purposes or handling conditions, would enable the Australian Government to meet not only Australian compliance requirements for the secure management of government information, but would also assist in meeting their international compliance obligations, such as the EU’s new General Data Protection Regulation (GDPR).
+Empowering information custodians themselves to easily set the rules for sharing to the data itself, by tagging specific purposes or handling conditions, makes creating and applying access policies simpler.
+Dynamic enforcement of policy enables the Australian Government to meet sovereign compliance requirements for the secure management of government information, and also assists in meeting other international compliance obligations such as the International Traffic in Arms Regulation (ITAR) and the EU’s new General Data Protection Regulation (GDPR).

-GDPR is a strict new set of standards, enforceable from May 25 this year, extends the scope of EU data protection law to all foreign companies processing data of EU residents.
-It imposes additional restrictions on how companies and agencies protect and manage the personal information of EU citizens.
-The regulation pushes the onus that data is being handled appropriately to all public and private organisations that hold personal data.
-With the government moving aggressively towards agreements with large global third party providers, government agencies will need to look carefully at how third party providers meet these requirements.
+GDPR is a strict set of standards rolled out in 2018 that extends the scope of EU data protection law to all foreign companies processing data of EU residents, imposing additional restrictions on how companies and agencies protect and manage the personal information of EU citizens.
+The regulation pushes the onus for appropriate data handling onto all public and private organisations that hold or process personal data.

-archTIS specialises in the provision of classified and sensitive information sharing and collaboration products and services.
-Founded in 2006, the company has since established itself as a leading force in Trusted Information Sharing in the Australian Government, with award winning programs and contracts with Defence, DFAT, Home Affairs and other government agencies.
-We embed fine-grained access controls and metadata management within our solutions so that security is built into the solution by design, from the ground up.
-This means our solutions are able to scale the full spectrum of security classification levels and ensure only suitably authorised personnel can gain access to classified information.
+archTIS specialises in products to enable the secure sharing and collaboration of classified and sensitive information between both internal and third parties. archTIS’ high security collaboration platform Kojensi, provides fine-grained access controls and metadata management so that security is built into the solution by design, from the ground up.
+Kojensi is able scale the full spectrum of security classification levels and ensure only suitably authorised personnel can gain access to classified information.